Matrix factorizations via Koszul duality: Graded matrix factorizations

 \section{Graded matrix factorizations}

 In this section, we study the category of graded matrix factorizations via Koszul duality.
-The main ideas is the same as in the orbifold case.
+The main ideas remain the same as in the orbifold case.
 The results obtained are closely related to the work of Orlov~\cite{Orlov} (on the relationship between graded matrix factorizations and derived category of coherent sheaves) and Seidel~\cite{Seid} (on the $A_\infty$ category of coherent sheaves on Calabi-Yau hypersurfaces).
 Throughout the section we work over the ground field $k=\C$.

-\paragraph \textbf{Graded matrix factorizations.} For a graded commutative ring $S$ and a homogeneous curvature element $W\in R$, one can define the dg category of graded matrix factorizations $\MF^\gr(R,W)$ (see~\cite{CT} for a definition).
+\paragraph{Gradings.} For a graded commutative ring $S$ and a homogeneous curvature element $W\in R$ of degree $d$, one can define the dg category of graded matrix factorizations $\MF^\gr(R,W)$ (see~\cite{CT} for a definition).
 As is explained in \textsl{loc. cit.} this category is closely related to certain orbifold construction.
+We recall some relevant results below.

-For this we specialize the group $G$ to be $\Z/d\Z$.
-The symmetric algebra $S:=\sym(V^\chk)$ (non-complete) has a $\Z$-grading by the ordinary polynomial degrees which defines a $\C^*$-action on the vector space $S$.
-We consider the $G$-action on $S$ as the induced representation by embedding the group $G$ into $\C^*$ via
+The symmetric algebra $S:=\bS(V^\chk)$ (non-complete) has a $\Z$-grading by the ordinary polynomial degrees.
+The polynomial degree of a homogeneous element $f\in S$ will be denoted by $|f|$.
+Consider $G:=\Z/d\Z$ acting on $S$ by